grettke/be2/README.md

 source "MOSHEMALHOME/moshemallib.sh"
 ```

 Create a new shell and Emacs instance to check for startup errors.
 Fix any.
-Evaluate some code from the command line on a running Emacs instance.
+Evaluate some code from the command line on the Emacs instance.
 The EXPR must be enclosed in quotes.

 ``` bash
 moshemal '(message "Hello, world.")'